80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of chewing hard food or if something is being pressed or crushed

-Example sentence As she walked, she heard her footsteps crunching dried leaves.
+Example in a sentence As she walked, she heard her footsteps crunching dried leaves.

 26. Ding